 It looked like something from the 1930s with its Art Deco style.
 It opened its doors in 1905 and was a famous haunt of the Greek poet Cavafy.

 It serves up some delicious sandwiches and cakes from their bakery.

 Everyone in this café smokes cigarettes and shisha.
 I had a chest infection so I ate on their tables ate outside.
-But even if I didn’t, the smell of smoke while I’m eating is pretty grim.
+But even if I didn’t, the smell of smoke, while I’m eating food, is pretty grim.

 8. A boat ride along Alexandria harbour has to be done

 One of the most beautiful views of the city skyline can be found on a ship sailing around the harbour.